 There just isn’t any better way.

 As far as interest on loans, it should be zero until the borrower is working.
-Since most jobs out of school are starter positions, interest should be charged accordingly.
-A thirty-year payback period and a tiered rising-rate schedule, divided into three 10-year periods, makes sense.
+Since most jobs out of school are starter positions, interest should be charged accordingly, that is, according to income.

 Repayment of an education loan, like most loans, should be based on the useful life of the asset being financed.
 In the case of an education that could be a lifetime, but 30 years is more than enough time to pay back loans if a school properly prepares its attendees.

 Why not have 3%, 4%, and 5% simple (not compounded) interest rate charges (each over a 10-year period) of the borrower’s gross income collected through payroll withholding?

-That wouldn’t be too burdensome for borrowers and automatically adjusts as earnings change, either up or down.
+That wouldn’t be too burdensome for borrowers and could automatically adjust as earnings change, either up or down.

-Borrowers could even prepay outstanding balances if they can, to save on interest charges.
+Borrowers could always prepay outstanding balances if they can or want to, to save on interest charges.

-Institutions whose students aren’t able to repay loans in a timely fashion or who experience high default rates will have to manage better student outcomes or go out of business, as many of them should.
+Institutions whose students can’t repay loans in a timely fashion or who experience high default rates will have to manage better student outcomes or go out of business, as many of them should.

-Getting the government out of the business of student loan financing and making higher education institutions responsible for their students’ financing and repayment of their loans is a simple.
+Getting the government out of the business of student loan financing and making higher education institutions responsible for their students’ financing and repayment of their loans is a simple fix.

-This is an easily workable solution to one of the greatest challenges we face in America, but we won’t see it until universities are made to answer to their greed.
+This is an easily workable solution to one of the greatest challenges we face in America.